SkygearIO/guides/advanced/skycli.md

 use it for DB schema management, you can still download it from [go-skycli](https://github.com/skygeario/go-skycli).

 Due to the change of name, `go get` command described below would not works.
-Plesae use the binary from github if you're not sure.
+Please use the binary from GitHub if you're not sure.
 :::